prajithkb/lox-rs/README.md

 The complete Lox grammer is available [here](https://craftinginterpreters.com/appendix-i.html).

+TODO: Inheritance, for both Jlox and Clox, I stopped just before implementing inheritance.
+Mainly because I was out of time and felt that there was nothing new to learn.

 ### Jlox
 A Java based tree walk interpreter to help understand the programming language and it's concepts.
 I have implemented the same in rust and called it an "interpreter"